Python Variables and Data Types

 - They help Python know how to handle your data.

-- They prevent mistakes and errors in your code.
+- They help prevent mistakes in your code.

-- They allow you to use the right operations for the right kind of data.
+- They let you use the right operations for each kind of data.

 Common Data Types: Numbers and Text